 All last week 10Eighty partnered with The People Space on a series of free daily webcasts sharing insights on the current crisis.
-It’s not too late to register for our final webcast.

 In the first webcast on 11 May, Sian Harrington talked to Eugenio Pirri, Chief People and Culture Officer at Dorchester Collection, discussing the impact of COVID-19 at the international luxury hotel chain.
 A business that went from multi-million revenue to zero in a few weeks while concentrating on maintaining learning and development in difficult times.